dfreilich/summaries/CleanCoder.md

 > How can you consider yourself to be a professional if you do not *know* that all your code works?
 How can you know ala your code works if you don't test it every time you make a change?
 How can you test it every time you make a change if you don't have automated unit tests with very high coverage?
 How can you get automated unit tests with very high coverage, without practicing TDD? (p.
 79)

 > You can still write bad code, even if you write your tests first.
 Indeed, you can write bad tests. (p.
 84)

+### Chapter 6: Practicing
+> The fact that some programmers do wait for builds is tragic, and indicative of carelessness.
+In today's world, build times should be measured in seconds, not minutes, and certainly not hours.